etene/rsg/README.md

 # Random Sentence Generator

 This script takes one or more input files (or standard input) and generates random sentences based on it.
-It uses some sort of Markov Chain algorithm where each pair of words is associated with its possible successors.
+It uses some sort of Markov Chain algorithm where each pair of consecutive words is associated with its possible successors.

 ### Usage
 The -n option controls the minimum word count.
 The program will stop generating random text when that minimum is reached AND a sentence-ending character is encountered.